Call For Late-Breaking Abstracts

 - Abstracts must be submitted and presented in English

-- Abstracts that have been presented at other meetings may be submitted if they have not been published and if the meeting name and date are cited accordingly
+- Abstracts previously presented at other meetings may be submitted if they have not been published

-- To be assured of a poster space after receiving an acceptance, the presenting author must register and pay by the Advance Registration deadline in order to secure a spot in the poster hall.
-Registration information can be found here.
-If you do not register and pay by the date specified, your poster will be withdrawn from the program.
+- After receiving an acceptance, the presenting author must register and pay by the Advance Registration deadline (May 15) in order to secure a spot in the poster hall.
+If you do not register and pay by May 15, your poster will be withdrawn from the program.